Skip to content

 • Good candidates for prioritization

-• Prediction is likely reasonable but verify important decisions
+• Predictions are likely reasonable but verify important decisions

 Low Confidence (< 0.3)

-• May indicate out-of-distribution samples or difficult predictions
+• May indicate out-of-distribution compounds or regions where the model is uncertain

 Metrics for Evaluating Confidence